joskid/fotochest/README.md

 ###Version 2.0 (Release in Spring of 2011)

 * Installer
-* Ability to rotate images
+* Ability to rotate images - Done
-* Cropping Images
+* Cropping Images - Pending
-* Stability Increase
+* Stability Increase - Done
-* Upgrade to Latest CI Platform
+* Upgrade to Latest CI Platform - Done
-* Some type of Themeing - Using WilliamsConcepts Template Library
+* Some type of Themeing - Using WilliamsConcepts Template Library - Done
-* Updates to the Admin Controller to seperate Admin Content.
+* Updates to the Admin Controller to seperate Admin Content. - Done
-* Rewrite the admin controller.
+* Rewrite the admin controller. - Done
 * Add Comments